Leading Coins 4 Entrepreneur Price Up 41.6% Over Last Week (LC4)

-Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded 10.8% higher against the U.S. dollar during the 1-day period ending at 15:00 PM Eastern on August 17th.
-In the last week, Leading Coins 4 Entrepreneur has traded 41.6% higher against the U.S. dollar.
-Leading Coins 4 Entrepreneur has a total market cap of $93,551.66 and approximately $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last day.
-One Leading Coins 4 Entrepreneur coin can now be bought for about $0.0623 or 0.00000567 BTC on major cryptocurrency exchanges.
+Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded 10.8% higher against the U.S. dollar during the 1 day period ending at 12:00 PM ET on August 24th.
+In the last seven days, Leading Coins 4 Entrepreneur has traded 41.6% higher against the U.S. dollar.
+One Leading Coins 4 Entrepreneur coin can now be purchased for approximately $0.0623 or 0.00000567 BTC on major cryptocurrency exchanges.
+Leading Coins 4 Entrepreneur has a market cap of $93,551.66 and approximately $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last 24 hours.

 - HoryouToken (HYT) traded up 1.1% against the dollar and now trades at $0.0052 or 0.00000013 BTC.